 Data sources and calculations

 This analysis is based on geographical boundary data from Ofwat.
 You can download these shapefiles at the links below.
+This is the most recent version of the boundaries of the regional water companies (May 2022) but new inset appointments are being granted every month.
+Please email firstname.lastname@example.org if you need a copy with the most recent version of the inset appointment boundaries.
 The data is provided under the Open Government Licence.

 Geographical boundaries for environment agency regions are available from Defra here.